-Working within confined spaces can be both arduous and dangerous.
+- 7.1 Working within confined spaces can be both arduous and dangerous.
 Anyone expected to enter or manage any confined space must possess relevant competencies.
 These will vary according to the nature of the confined space and work being undertaken.
 The following list of competencies should be considered:-

 - Permit to work system management;

-- Full breathing apparatus;

-- Escape breathing apparatus;
+- Use of emergency escape breathing apparatus;

-- Air monitoring/sampling equipment;
+- Use of air monitoring/sampling equipment;

 - Rescue techniques;

 - First aid;

 - Specialist equipment training;

 - General confined space entry training.